mabdullah-stack/translate/README.md

 ## Overview

-Most document translation captures interpretative meaning rather than a word-for-word & individually adaptive translation.
+Most document translation is done by interpretative meaning rather than word-for-word translation.

-If we allow a reader to set a vocabulary level, then show words easier than this in the target language and harder than this in English, this allows a reader to read **at their level**.
+However, literal translation is useful for learning a language.
+If we allow a reader to set a vocabulary level, then show words easier than this in the target language and harder than this in English, we allow them to read **at their level**.
 Imagine reading Les Mis fluidly in 20% French rather than entirely in French and looking up every other word.
 Once a reader is comfortable with a level, they can increase it.

 Additionally, literal translation preserves grammatical structure.
-The translation to English may look strange, for example "I have ten years", but this is syntactically illuminatin for those who want a deeper understanding of the language.
+The translation to English may look strange, for example "I have ten years", but this familiarizes a reader with the new grammar.

 Files for translating and determining vocabulary level are deliberately omitted.